-There will be problems: there with be ⅓ fewer organs for transplants, because the accident rate will drop dramatically.
+There will be problems: there will be ⅓ fewer organs for transplants, because the accident rate will drop dramatically.
 But don’t worry too much – soon we’ll be able to “print” organs and other body parts.

 And we could get rid of 80% of our highways, if we can use our roads more efficiently.

 We’re just at the beginning of this.
 But we need infrastructure.
 The rate of data is going to grow rapidly.
 We’re moving to an API economy.
-85% of all new applications are built on the cloud. the cloud itself is growing by 20% per year.
+85% of all new applications are built on the cloud.
+The cloud itself is growing by 20% per year.